Likes. Comments. Followers. Ratios.

-Alex York from Sprout Social adds that 37% of Instagram users make over $75,000 income per year.
-There's a lot of popularity -- and money -- to be gained through the gram.
+Combine that with the fact that 37% of Instagram users make over $75,000 income per year.
+There’s a lot of popularity — and money — to be gained through the gram.

 I don’t care if you’re just an average Joe with 100 followers or if you’re looking to take the next step because you’ve already got 10,000 followers.